-Scope
+2. Scope

-The organisational structure of the School is established with defined functional responsibilities and lines of communication for the management, direction and execution of activities relating to implementing and ensuring that the requirements of the Health & Safety Policy and Arrangements are met.
+2.1 The organisational structure of the School is established with defined functional responsibilities and lines of communication for the management, direction and execution of activities relating to implementing and ensuring that the requirements of the Health & Safety Policy and Arrangements are met.

-Organisational Structure
+3. Organisational Structure

-The responsibility assignments are such that:

-- Those with responsibility for performing the work accomplish attainment of H&S objectives. - Those without direct responsibility for performing the work in general, accomplish verification of conformance to established H&S arrangements. - Provision of adequate resources essential to the implementation and control of Health and Safety.
+- 3.1 The responsibility assignments are such that: - Those with responsibility for performing the work accomplish attainment of health & safety objectives. - Those without direct responsibility for performing the work in general, accomplish verification of conformance to established H&S arrangements. - Provision of adequate resources essential to the implementation and control of Health and Safety.
 Resources include human resources with specialised skills, technology and financial resources.

-Responsibilities
+4. Responsibilities

-Board of Governors
+4.1 Board of Governors

-Take reasonable steps to make sure that the school is following the school's policy and procedures e.g. through regular discussion at governance meetings.

-Ensure staff receive adequate training to enable them to carry out their responsibilities.

-Promote a sensible approach to health and safety, making use of competent health and safety advice when required.

-Work in close partnership with the Head and Senior Leadership Team to support sensible health and safety management and to challenge as appropriate.
+- Take reasonable steps to make sure that the school is following the school's policy and procedures e.g. through regular discussion at governance meetings. - Ensure staff receive adequate training to enable them to carry out their responsibilities. - Promote a sensible approach to health and safety, making use of competent health and safety advice when required. - Work in close partnership with the Head and Senior Leadership Team to support sensible health and safety management and to challenge as appropriate.

-Head
+4.2 Head

-Ensure that the school is following the health and safety policy and has effective arrangements for managing the real health and safety risks at the school.

-Maintain effective communications with employers, governors, and the school workforce, and give clear information to pupils and visitors, including contractors, regarding the significant risks on site.

-Make sure that the staff have the appropriate training and competencies to deal with risks in their areas of responsibility.

-Consult and work with recognised employee representatives and safety committees.

-Make sure that staff understand their responsibilities and know how to access support and advice to help them manage risks responsibly.
+- Ensure that the school is following the health and safety policy and has effective arrangements for managing the real health and safety risks at the school. - Maintain effective communications with employers, governors, and the school workforce, and give clear information to pupils and visitors, including contractors, regarding the significant risks on site. - Make sure that the staff have the appropriate training and competencies to deal with risks in their areas of responsibility. - Consult and work with recognised employee representatives and safety committees. - Make sure that staff understand their responsibilities and know how to access support and advice to help them manage risks responsibly.

-Director of Finance and Operations (DFO)
+4.3 Director of Finance and Operations (DFO)